01 of 08

 02 of 08

 Like most pieces, the rook cannot jump over other pieces.
-However, it can land on a square occupied by an opponent’s piece, removing that piece from the board.
+But, it can land on a square occupied by an opponent’s piece, and remove that piece from the board.
 This is known as capturing a piece.
 All pieces are capable of capturing in this manner.

-In the diagram above, the rook can move to any of the squares marked with a dot.
+In the diagram, the rook can move to any of the squares marked with a dot.
 It can also capture the black bishop on g4 by moving to that square.
 It may not move onto or through the squares occupied by the white pawns.

 Rooks participate in the King's special ability known as castling.Continue to 3 of 8 below.

 03 of 08